 - In the Initial DB Load section and select the opt-in status for the contacts you will import, choosing from:

 - Set opt-in status for all users to true - Enables Emarsys to send to all imported contacts straight away.
+We recommend NOT to use this option as you risk sending campaigns to contacts who did not explicitly opt in to them.

 - Set opt-in status for all users to empty - You cannot send to any contacts from Emarsys until their opt-in has been confirmed by another method (i.e. double opt-in).